Medical foundation

 Medical foundations are nonprofit legal entities to allow physicians or certain other health care providers a mechanism to perform research or provide medical services.
 Medical foundations provide more flexibility for physicians and other providers.
 Foundations are often set up for charitable purposes, as a memorial or collective medical activity.
 Usually, they are organized as non-stock corporations and are eligible for federal tax exempt status.

 Core principles

 Medical foundations are independent organizations of scientists, physicians and support personnel to investigate key medical challenges and emerging health needs.
 They provide more flexibility than traditional clinics and hospitals, but more stability than many university-based research organizations.
 Most focus on stated research priorities and governed by a board of medical and scientific experts.
 Foundations often have the flexibility to transcend local barriers and collaborate internationally.

 Types of foundations

-While all medical foundations are non-profits focused on creating advances in medical knowledge, there are a variety of types of foundations, providing funding, research or clinical trials.
+While all medical foundations are non-profits focused on making advances in medical knowledge, there are various types of foundations that provide funding, research, or clinical trials.